MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/navigate-teams.md

 You can share important updates and information with your workforce with [Announcements in Teams](https://support.microsoft.com/office/send-an-announcement-to-a-channel-8f244ea6-235a-4dcc-9143-9c5b801b4992).

-Create and send messages intended for multiple teams or large number of employees over chat with the [company communicato](https://docs.microsoft.com/microsoftteams/platform/samples/app-templates#company-communicator) app.
+Create and send messages intended for multiple teams or large number of employees over chat with the [company communicator](https://docs.microsoft.com/microsoftteams/platform/samples/app-templates#company-communicator) app.
 Its easy interface allows designated users to create, preview, collaborate and send messages in a targeted manner.
 Build custom targeted communication capabilities such as custom telemetry on how many users acknowledged or interacted with a message with insights directly tied to management decisions.

 ### Check-ins

 Use the Teams Smart Camera to capture and share an annotated image with your Team.
 Easily share your location with precision to keep your team in the know.
 Need to have more info to communicate how the Kaizala features map to Teams.
 Definitely have as much info from the slide deck as we can into the doc.

 [Use the Staff checkins](https://docs.microsoft.com/microsoftteams/platform/samples/app-templates#staff-check-ins) app template to enable front line Staff to easily provide time-critical information and status updates on either a scheduled or ad-hoc basis directly from Teams.
-The app supports real-time location, photos, and notes as well as reminder notifications and automated workflows.
+The app supports real-time location, photos, notes, reminder notifications, and automated workflows.

 ### Training